jacobcode01/Dashly/README.md

 ## Impact

 - Automated the workflow using GitHub Actions, achieving zero failures across 200+ runs at \~47 seconds each.
-- Delivers a Power BI dashboard that auto-refreshes daily with no manual effort, eliminating ad-hoc reporting.
+- Delivered a Power BI dashboard that auto-refreshes daily with no manual effort, eliminating ad-hoc reporting.
-- Surfaces sales insights across regions, segments, and sub-categories to support data-driven decisions.
+- Surfaced sales insights across regions, segments, and sub-categories to support data-driven decisions.

 <hr>